I propose to you that salvation and security are not synonymous, and, therefore, not inseparable.

 Security is promised only where indwelling is found because the Holy Spirit’s permanent presence within a believer is what guarantees his forever home.
 Seeing now that there’s a very clear and specific reason for security, check out Actual ES Verses here at this site for a listing of verses that show this indwelling.

 Did you notice where those verses were found?
 Yep, only within Paul’s epistles.
-This means Paul’s epistles have to be directed to a specific audience and set apart from the rest of the Bible that shows no indwelling.
+This means Paul’s epistles have to be directed to a specific audience and set apart from the rest of the Bible which shows no indwelling.
 Interesting, isn’t it, that that’s the same section of the Bible (Paul’s epistles) that the faith alone gospel is preached.
 Hmm.

 This indwelling/faith alone section clashes with ‘the Spirit comes and goes’ or ‘the Spirit falls upon’ time frames.
 It clashes with ‘you must obey’ or ‘you must bear fruit’ or ‘you must love’ or ‘you must persevere’ or ‘you must be alert’ passages throughout the rest of the Bible.
 And who’s that very blessed specific set-apart audience?